DeFi Lending Position Tracking: Collateral, Debt, and a Liquidation Risk (2026)

 Reading only the supply leg:

-- overstates the net economic exposure (ignores the debt);
+- overstates the net economic exposure, ignoring the debt;

-- misses a growing liability (the debt accrues too);
+- misses a growing liability, since the debt accrues too;

-- misses liquidation risk (an oracle move can seize collateral and clear debt).
+- misses liquidation risk, because an oracle move can seize collateral and clear debt.

 Accrual without a transaction

-Many lending protocols accrue interest into the position, not via discrete transfers (the Aave scaled-balance / aToken model is the verified example).
+Many lending protocols accrue interest into the position rather than via discrete transfers (the Aave scaled-balance and aToken model is the verified example).
 So a tracker that ingests only explicit transfer events misses interest accrual on both sides.
-It must read the derived position state and attribute the changes — the same lesson as stETH rebasing and Aave accrual.
+It must read the derived position state and attribute the changes, the same lesson as stETH rebasing and Aave accrual.

 Liquidation is its own event

 A liquidation is a distinct economic event: collateral is seized (part or whole), debt is reduced or cleared, usually with a penalty.
 A tracker that does not model liquidation shows an unexplained collapse in both legs.
-Liquidation is not a transfer to classify casually — it is its own event with its own consequences for the position and any gain/loss (the same "model the event, not a mystery balance change" point as internal transfer vs disposal).
+Liquidation is not a transfer to classify casually; it is its own event with its own consequences for the position and any gain or loss (the same "model the event, not a mystery balance change" point as internal transfer vs disposal).

 Tax is jurisdiction-specific

-Whether supplying, accrual, borrowing, repaying, or liquidation is taxable is framework- and jurisdiction-specific and must not be assumed (see cost-basis methods).
-The collateral/debt/health/liquidation mechanics are the tracking layer; the tax characterisation is separate and adviser-confirmed.
+Whether supplying, accrual, borrowing, repaying or liquidation is taxable is framework- and jurisdiction-specific and must not be assumed (see cost-basis methods).
+The collateral, debt, health and liquidation mechanics are the tracking layer; the tax characterisation is separate and adviser-confirmed.

 Practical guidance

-- Read derived state, not transfer events — accrual is silent on both legs.
+- Read derived state, not transfer events, because accrual is silent on both legs.

 - Model the health metric so liquidations are explained, not mysteries.

-- Treat liquidation as its own event (seizure + debt clearing + penalty).
+- Treat liquidation as its own event (seizure, debt clearing and penalty).

-- Confirm tax characterisation per jurisdiction; apply the mandated cost-basis method.
+- Confirm tax characterisation per jurisdiction and apply the mandated cost-basis method.

 Further reading